General transformation neural networks: A class of parametrized functions for high-dimensional function approximation: General Transformation Neural Network

 Generally, the parametrized function $\psi(x; \htheta)$ can have various forms in different situations.
-Similar to the polynomial-based spectral elements, we can set $\psi(x;\theta)$ as polynomials.
+Similar to the polynomial-based spectral elements, we can set $\psi(x;\htheta)$ as polynomials.
 For example, the general neuron $g(x)$ in \eqref{02} with linear polynomial $\psi$ can be defined by

 where the vector $u$ and scalar $v$ are both trainable parameters.
-Note that the shape function $( w^\top x + b )(u^\top x +v)$ activated is a quadratic polynomial.
+Note that the activated shape function $( w^\top x + b )(u^\top x +v)$ is a quadratic polynomial.
 Based on \eqref{26}, we obtain the two-layer quadratic transformation neural network (QTNN)